Asd-g/AviSynth-SmoothUV2/README.md

 ## Parameters:

 - clip\
     A clip to process.
-It must have constant format and it must be 8 bit YUV.
+It must have constant format and it must be 8 bit YUV(A).

 - radius\
     Must be between 1 and 7.\